symbol/symbol-docs/source/guides/transaction/asking-for-mosaics-with-aggregate-bonded-transaction.rst

         :language: javascript
         :lines:  65-71

-4. Alice signs the aggregate bonded transaction and announces it to the network, locking first 10 XEM.
+4. Alice signs the aggregate bonded transaction and announces it to the network, locking first 10 cat.currency.

 .. example-code::